Installation

 - When installing, don't click the option to install the

-- then install fnm.
+- Install fnm.
 Please read all the steps in this section first.

 - All the commands listed on this page will need to be run in a Windows terminal session in the

-to the version required for the repository using these steps:- First, refer to the
+fnmto automatically set the version ofnode.jsto the version required for the repository using these steps:- Refer to the

 - Exit